 Haunted Oklahoma

-Oklahoma is a lot more haunted than many realize, and since both our guest, Stacey Short, and our host Diana hail from that state, we need to pay the good ol’ OK its proper due.
+Oklahoma is a lot more haunted than many realize.
+Since both our guest, Stacey Short, and our host Diana hail from that state, we need to pay the good ol’ OK its proper due.

 Oklahoma University, in fact, is so haunted it has its own official, free, ghost tour!
 Planning on going to Oklahoma any time soon?
 Check this out!
 You may just see the ghost of the Roller Skating Boy.